build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 > **Note:** The `egress-check.sh` script uses control/test domains managed by AWS which can be used for verifying the response of a rule configured to match on a managed list.

- In the next steps, we will create a new rule group with rules that block the managed domain lists.
+ In the next steps, we create a new rule group with rules that block the managed domain lists.

-#### Create a rule group
+### Create a Rule Group

 - Similar to the previous section, in the AWS  Console, navigate to Rule Groups and click on `add rule group`.
 Enter a name to the Rule group and click on `Next`.